Dental x-ray dangers?

 What about dental x-rays and their potential harm?

 Smile and bite down!
 While dental x-rays can serve an important role in assessing oral health, they may make some people feel uneasy due to the inherent radiation involved.
 The x-ray image (a.k.a., radiograph) allows dentists to diagnose diseases in the gum, bone, ligament, and tooth (endodontic), as well as cavities that may be between the teeth.
 In addition, x-rays can help dentists see some types of tumors, infections in the bone, and any cysts that would ordinarily be hidden from plan view.
-Considering the amount of radiation that we are exposed to from nature, exposure through dental x-rays is comparably minimal.
+However, considering the amount of radiation exposure that comes from the natural environment, exposure through dental x-rays is comparably minimal.

 Radiation is measured in rems and millirems (mrem), a thousandth of a rem.
 These are units for measuring the amount of absorbed radiation.
-On average, we are exposed to 360 mrem a year from natural sources, including minerals in the soil, outer space, as well as miniscule levels of radioactive materials in food (bon appétit!).
-Plane travel is also a source of radiation exposure due to the high altitude: a cross-country plane ride exposes us to about five mrem.
-The small amounts of radon gas present in natural gas used for cooking can expose us to about ten mrem a year.
+On average, a person is exposed to 360 mrem a year from natural sources, including minerals in the soil, outer space, as well as miniscule levels of radioactive materials in food (bon appétit!).
+Plane travel is also a source of radiation exposure due to the high altitude: a cross-country plane ride results in exposure of about five mrem.
+The small amounts of radon gas present in natural gas used for cooking also round out about ten mrem of exposure a year.
 A dental x-ray, by comparison, gives off two to three mrem.